antoniogioiacom/antoniogioia.com/src/pages/how-to-use-microdata-person/post.md

 cover: "/images/blog/cover-seo.jpg"
 ---

-# How to use microdata Person on your portfolio website and improve your SEO
+# How to Use Microdata Person on Your Portfolio Website and Improve Your SEO

 Antonio Gioia, 2013